tenkuu/decades/README.md

 - `npm run dev-client` - use this when you just want to test the React front-end.
 In this case, beware when testing some components of the app which rely on API calls.
 Client app runs on http://localhost:3000.

-- `npm run deploy` - use this to deploy the app to Google App Engine.
-This requires `gcloud` SDK and it assumes you have initialized it, selected the Decades team project and have rights to call `gcloud` from the console without additional rights.
-IMPORTANT: we will probably automate this process so that every time we push to the master, the cloud automatically updates as well.
+- `npm run build` - use this to build the app that can be deployed to Google App Engine.
 The process creates `deployment/` folder with React build and trimmed number of server files.
+This is used to GitLab CI/CD in our project.

 - `npm run test` - use this to test the app in "production-like" environment - it will build the React app and run server only (as oppose to `dev` which runs client in development mode).
 You could use this to confirm that the app would work properly on the cloud.